goodblockio/drealms-standard/docs/DeveloperGuide.md

 ## Fungible Actions

 The dRealms standard supports fungible tokens and allows for more granular customization when compared to the typical eosio.token format.
+To get started creating your fungible token, call the `create()` action and describe your token settings, then start issuing to recipients with the `issue()` action.

 ### ACTION `create()`